What are the 7 stages of the document lifecycle? Why is managing and controlling the lifecycle a critical part of a Quality Management System (QMS)?

 If you can’t control how and by whom changes are made to documents you risk mistakes going unchecked, unauthorised work being done and projects growing out of control.

 Who’s made changes to a document?
 Are developers working in a silo adding new functionality without authorisation?
 Has a potentially dangerous change to a medical device been authorised without input and approval from a cross functional team?
-Mechanisms for controlling engineering updates, as well as Corrective and Preventive action (CAPA) ensure critical changes are scrutinised and approved by the right people before they can go ahead.
+Mechanisms for controlling engineering updates, as well as Corrective and Preventive action (CAPA) ensure critical changes are approved by the right people before they can go ahead and then reviewed to ensure they have been implemented correctly.

 7. Obsolescence